How to Apply – Students with Families

 To complete the University Housing application, you will need your U-M email address and your U-M ID number.

-You can expect to receive your application information according to these timeframes:
+Newly admitted students to the University can expect to receive application information according to these timeframes:

 - Winter term: early November

-Currently enrolled students with families who want to apply for housing should email firstname.lastname@example.org from your U-M email account to request an application.
+Currently enrolled students with families who want to live in University Housing prior to May 1, 2017 should email email@example.com from your U-M email account to request an application.

 Please include your U-M ID number in your application request.
 Once your eligibility is verified, the application access will be emailed to you.
 Assistance with the application is available by contacting the Housing Information Office.